11 July 2025

 Document intelligence is enabled for document types by mapping the document types to system document types Passport or English language test.
 For example, to enable Document intelligence for the document types Passport - Italian and Passport Indian map the document types to the system document type Passport.

 Document types are mapped to system document types in the reference data Document type mapping, which defines the extraction mode for the document type.
-The reference data Document type mapping also defines the document linking mode.
+The reference data Document type mapping also defines the document linking mode and the extraction validation, such as machine readable zone validation.